7 incredible places to dive in Australia + the best times to visit

 Located just off the coast of Townsville, the Yongala wreck is widely regarded as one of the best wreck dives in the world.
 Sinking in 1911 after a devastating cyclone, the Yongala now rests at a depth of 33 metres (108 feet), its hulking steel frame and superstructure having become a thriving artificial reef over the past century.

-If the timing is right, lucky divers may even catch a glimpse of the minke or humpback whales that visit the area during the summer months.
+If the timing is right, lucky divers may even catch a glimpse of the minke or humpback whales that visit the area during seasonal migrations.
 With strong currents and a challenging depth, the Yongala is not for the faint of heart.
-You must have a least an Open Water certification with deep diving training.
+You must have a least an Open Water certification to dive here.

 Best time to dive in Townsville: Year-round with the best visibility during the winter months